 Trans-Tasman mutual recognition principle means the principle applying to occupations as set out in Part 3 of the Trans-Tasman Mutual Recognition Act 1997 (Commonwealth), as adopted by the Trans-Tasman Mutual Recognition (Western Australia) Act 2007.

 [Regulation 3 amended: Gazette 13 Aug 2013 p.
-3733.]
+3733; SL 2023/194 r.
+9.]

 Part 2 — General provisions

-4. Prescribed bodies or agencies (s.
+4. Prescribed actionable offences (s.
 3)

+(1) In this regulation —

+Class 1 offence has the meaning given in the Working with Children (Screening) Act 2004 section 7(1);

+Class 2 offence has the meaning given in the Working with Children (Screening) Act 2004 section 7(2).

-For the purposes of the definition of criminal record check in section 3 of the Act, the following bodies or agencies are prescribed —
+(2) For the purposes of paragraph (e) of the definition of actionable offence in section 3 of the Act, each of the following is prescribed —

-(a) the Australian Crime Commission established under the Australian Crime Commission Act 2002 (Commonwealth);

-(b) the CrimTrac agency.

-5. Places where centre-based services operate are educational venues (s.
+(a) a Class 1 offence;

+(b) a Class 2 offence.

+[Regulation 4 inserted: SL 2023/194 r.
+10.]

+5. Prescribed bodies or agencies (s.
 3)

-For the purposes of the definition of educational venue paragraph (e) in section 3 of the Act, a place where a centre-based service, as defined in the Education and Care Services National Regulations 2012 regulation 4(1), operates is prescribed as an educational venue.
+For the purposes of the definition of criminal history check in section 3 of the Act, the Australian Crime Commission is prescribed.

+[Regulation 5 inserted: SL 2023/194 r.
+10.]

 6. Prescribed curriculum (s.
 3)

-For the purposes of the definition of teach paragraph (a) in section 3 of the Act, each of the following is a prescribed curriculum —
+For the purposes of paragraph (b) of the definition of educational program in section 3 of the Act, each of the following is a prescribed curriculum —

 (a) Belonging, Being and Becoming: The Early Years Learning Framework for Australia, part of the national education and care services quality framework and referred to in the Education and Care Services National Regulations 2012 regulation 254(1)(a);

-(b) the national school curriculum, known as the “Australian curriculum”, developed and administered under the Australian Curriculum, Assessment and Reporting Authority Act 2008 (Commonwealth) section 6(a);
+[(b) deleted]

 (c) the outline of curriculum and assessment in schools established by the School Curriculum and Standards Authority under the School Curriculum and Standards Authority Act 1997 section 9(1)(a);

 (d) a course developed, or caused to be developed, by the School Curriculum and Standards Authority under the School Curriculum and Standards Authority Act 1997 section 9(1)(c);